-The bar association's proposal to the Regional State Administrative Agency for imposition of an administrative sanction proposal of the bar association.
-The bar association shall cooperate with the Regional State Administrative Agency during the investigation preceding the submission of the proposal.
+The Finnish Bar Association's proposal to the Regional State Administrative Agency for imposition of an administrative sanction

-Matters concerning the administrative fine and penalty payment imposed on and public warning issued to the attorney-at-law and his or her assistant referred to in chapter 1, section 2, subsection 1, paragraph 12 are instigated in the Regional State Administrative Agency on the
+Matters concerning the administrative fine and penalty payment imposed on and public warning issued to the attorney-at-law and his or her assistant referred to in chapter 1, section 2, subsection 1, paragraph 12 are instigated in the Regional State Administrative Agency on the proposal of the Finnish Bar Association.
+The Finnish Bar Association shall cooperate with the Regional State Administrative Agency during the investigation preceding the submission of the proposal.

-The proposal of the bar association for imposing an administrative fine or penalty payment or issuing a public warning shall be made in writing.
+The proposal of the Finnish Bar Association for imposing an administrative fine or penalty payment or issuing a public warning shall be made in writing.
 The proposal shall mention: